hyades/hyades.github.com/_posts/2013-07-20-Correcting-lots-of-stuff.md

 ---

 <h2>
-	What was wrong
+	What was Wrong
 </h2>
 <p>
 	While writing unittests I went off-track.
 Thankfully, mithro guided me at correct time.
 Two major wrong things I was doing were:
 	<ol>
 		<li>For testing purposes, to each and every function in my code I was adding input validation statements, so that I did not get any TypeError or ValueError while running it.
-Instead of doing this, I should have made exceptiion handlers.
+Instead of doing this, I should have made exception handlers.
 So my last few commits were not useful at all and I had to remove them.</li>
 		<li>I was using setters and getters in my code.
 I had added them to give extra abstraction to the user.
 However, I learnt that in python these are seldom used.
 So, I had to remove these lines from the code.</li>
 	</ol>
 	These things were the reason I delayed writing this blog post.